Spine Fracture Treatment in Denver, CO

 What is Vertebral Augmentation?

 Vertebral Augmentation (Vertebroplasty/Kyphoplasty) is a minimally invasive procedure where medical grade “bone cement” is injected into fractures of the spine.
-Vertebroplasty is a same day outpatient procedure which is typically performed under conscious sedation.
+Vertebroplasty is a same-day outpatient procedure that is typically performed under conscious sedation.
 Under X-ray, a trocar needle is advanced through the skin and the lateral bone of the spine into the vertebral body.
 Once inserted the “bone cement” is injected.
 In kyphoplasty, a balloon is inflated in an attempt to restore height in the vertebral body prior to instilling cement.

 Dr. Chris Warner has received extensive training at the Spine Fracture Institute at Clinical Radiology of Oklahoma.
 He has treated over 600 fractures in the past two years and is one of the leaders in Vertebral Augmentation in the Denver area.
 Because of Dr. Warner’s experience patients drive from the Lakewood, Aurora, or Centennial area to receive a Vertebral Augmentation at our procedure center near Denver, CO.
 Learn more about spine fractures and Vertebral Augmentation and schedule your consultation with Minimally Invasive Procedure Specialists today.

 How are Spine Fractures Diagnosed?